Alpenglow LED Reading & Berth Lights

 We encourage you to make your own comparisons and decide for yourself.
 We are confident that you will see the many advantages of using a light in which the LEDs are an integral part of the fixture.

-Our LED Reading Light has a viewing angle of 60 degrees.
-That means that at 3 feet from the light, it is illuminating about a 3-foot-diameter circle.
-Even though white LEDs are less efficient, by concentrating the light into this smaller area the result is brighter illumination within that circle while using less power.
-Brightness is equal to the 9-watt earlier version of our fluorescent Reading Light, while using 1/3 the power.
+Our LED Reading Light has a viewing angle of 90 degrees.
+That means that at 3 feet from the light, it is illuminating about a 4-foot diameter circle.
 Our LED Reading Light is ideal for supplemental light for reading, or anywhere that you prefer the extent of the light to be limited.
 The LED Reading Light may not be ideal if you are trying to light the entire cabin with them, although they would be better than halogen or lower wattage LED reading lights.
-Our compact fluorescent (CFL) or our LED Overhead Lights are still by far the best for general area lighting.
+Our LED Overhead Lights are still the best for general area lighting by far.

 Until recently, white LEDs were an extremely cold color.
 Actually almost bluish.
 There are now what the LED industry calls warm white LEDs.
 They are warm compared to the regular ones, but still not as warm as standard residential lighting or as our compact fluorescent lights.
 Light color is rated in degrees Kelvin.
 The higher the number, the colder the color.
 To give you some idea, incandescent bulbs, our compact fluorescent (CFL), and our LED lights are rated 2700.
-Cool-white fluorescent lights (typical commercial lighting) is rated 4100.
+Cool white fluorescent lights (typical commercial lighting) is rated 4100.
 Many white LEDs are rated as high as 6000 or higher, which is quite blue.
-The majority of the white LEDs that are called warm are actually around 4000 which is similar to cool fluorescent.
-One of the reasons we waited this long before offering LED reading lights was the poor color.
-There now are LEDs available that are warm enough to be acceptable.
-The warmest we have found, and the ones we are using, are rated 2700 Kelvin.
-That is between warm and cool fluorescent.
-It isn’t quite as warm as some people prefer for overall area lighting, but we find it perfectly suitable for task lighting, particularly when there is also nice warm area lighting.
+Many of the white LEDs that are called warm are actually around 4000 which is similar to cool fluorescent.

 Specifications subject to change as the LED industry continues to mature, and we continue to adapt and fine-tune our product.